 You are welcome to view free LSAT Prep samples of Mark’s teaching or learn more about the spectacular +15 point average practice LSAT score increase of Mark’s students.
 Students also are welcome to inquire about personal tutoring and law school application assistance with Mark.
 Click the relevant links below for even more details!

 - Harvard Law School graduate (also accepted into Stanford, UC Berkeley (Boalt), UCLA, and UC Hastings law schools).

-- UC Irvine Lecturer (taught over 35 full-length law courses to undergraduate students and working professionals at UCI and other top universities).
+- UC Irvine Lecturer (taught over 35 full-length law courses to undergraduate students and working professionals at UCI, Chapman, and Cal State Fullerton).

 - Extensive LSAT Prep teaching experience (including prior experience teaching for a national test prep company).